The new way to kill mold and keep it from coming back.

 Identify and fix any water intrusion or moisture problem regardless of course.
 If you have water or moisture issues, you also have a potential mold problem lurking around the corner.

 The mold specialists at Cowleys can get rid of those musty odors, reduce the chance of mold growth, and keep your indoor air clean, dry, and safe.
-For more information about our mold treatment and prevention services or our commercial-grade dehumidifiers that we sell and service, give us a call.
+Give us a call for more information about our mold treatment and prevention services or our commercial-grade dehumidifiers that we sell and service!

 our service area